UK Drone Laws 2018: Everything you need to know

 Get news, competitions and special offers direct to your inbox

-Where can and can’t I fly my drone in the UK?
+Where can and can’t I fly my drone in the UK right now?

-Seen some of that snazzy airborne footage on YouTube?
-Well, it’s probably illegal, as according to UK laws regulated by the Civil Aviation Authority, consumer drones (classed as those that weigh under 20kg) must be flown no higher than 120 metres, and kept at least 50 metres away from people and private property, and 150 metres from “crowds and built up areas.”
+Seen some snazzy airborne footage on YouTube?
+Well, it might have been captured illegally as, according to UK laws regulated by the Civil Aviation Authority, consumer drones (classed as those that weigh under 20kg) must be flown no higher than 400 feet (120 metres), and be kept at least 50 metres away from people and private property, and 150 metres from congested areas and organised open-air assemblies of more than 1,000 people.

 Related: Parrot Disco review

-In addition, you need to register with the CAA if you’re planning to use your drone for ‘commercial purposes’ – this may sound like it doesn’t apply to you, but it extends to things like monetising your YouTube channel or personal blog, however meagrely.
+In addition, you need to register with the CAA if you’re planning to use your drone for “commercial purposes” – this may sound like it doesn’t apply to you, but it extends to things like monetising your YouTube channel or personal blog, however meagerly.

-We wish you many a safe and fun flight with your new drone!
+We wish you many a safe and fun flight!